ethereum/pm/All Core Devs Meetings/Meeting 57.md

 ## 5.6 EthereumJ/Harmony

-**Hudson**: So Harmony couldn't make it but they said that demonstrated 1.5 months worth of stable run time with no consensus breaks memory leaks to space issues are performance segregation detected during that period.
+**Hudson**: So Harmony couldn't make it but they said that demonstrated 1.5 months worth of stable run time with no consensus breaks, memory leaks, space issues or performance segregation detected during that period.
 The version they have right now looks pretty reliable.
 That's exciting.

 ## 5.7 Pantheon

-**Hudson**: Pantheon ??
+**Hudson**: Pantheon?

-**Tim**: No major on our end.
+**Tim**: No major updates on our end.

 ## 5.8 Turbo Geth